olimiemma/YouTube-Ads-Ublock-Origin/README.md

 Click on the "Script" File.
-and Just copy it, thats all.
+and Just copy whats there, thats all.